 Living History at the Fort

 10:00am - 3:00pm

 311 East Myrtle Street

-*Living history activities at our outdoor site are subject to weather conditions -- but come rain or shine, the reconstructed Fort remains open for self-guided tours Wednesday through Sunday.
+*Living history activities at our outdoor site are subject to weather conditions, but so long as the access road remains clear, the reconstructed Fort remains open for self-guided tours Thursday through Sunday.
 Be sure to stop by our Interpretive Center on Highway 20/Main Street!